There are 6 ways to get from Madrid to Lisbon by train, bus, plane, rideshare or car

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.

-Madrid to Lisbon by bus
+Madrid to Lisbon by train

 Questions & Answers